msysbio/microbetag/README.md

 The source code for the microbetag GUI can be found [here](https://github.com/ermismd/MGG).

+## Contact

+For hints on how to use `microbetag`, ideas for new features and bug reports find us on out [Matrix space](https://matrix.to/#/#microbetagcommunity:matrix.org).
+If you do not have a Matrix account, it’s only two clicks away!
+For more, you may check [here](https://matrix.org/docs/chat_basics/matrix-for-im/).

+## Cite

+In prep.

 ## Funding

 This project is funded by an [EMBO Short-Term Fellowship](https://www.embo.org/funding/fellowships-grants-and-career-support/scientific-exchange-grants/) and the [3D’omics](https://3domics.eu) Horizon project (101000309).

+## License

+*microbetag* is under [GNU General Public License v3.0](https://opensource.org/license/gpl-3-0).
+For third-party components separate licenses apply.
+The MGG CytoscapeApp is under [Apache License, Version 2.0](https://opensource.org/license/apache-2-0).